Home > docs > getting started > Configuration

 To access external Git repositories Concord supports both the username and password, and the SSH key pair authentication.

-Additionally, an access token can be configured to use when no custom authentication specified:
+Additionally, one or more access tokens can be configured to use when no custom authentication specified.
+A list of authentication configurations can be specified, each with the following attributes:

 concord-server {